-As I sit here in our (almost) completed kitchen diner, it feels unreal that this is really ours.
+As I sit here in our (almost) completed open-plan kitchen diner, it feels unreal that this is really ours.

 Because we spent nearly 20 years shoehorning ourselves into properties that were, really, too small for us.
 We started with a series of bijou London flats until eventually, we found ourselves squeezing four people into a two-bedroom, second-floor flat without a lift.
 Enough was enough.

 So we packed up and moved further out to a slightly more family-friendly house, but – with a newborn and a toddler – money and energy levels were diverted as we tried to get through those hectic early years with our sanity (debatably) intact.

 Finally, after seven years of ignoring the cramped surroundings and wobbly stair rail and the lack of storage and a front door that went out of fashion some time back in the 1990s, it was finally time to get the new home and open plan living we’d worked so hard, and sacrificed so much, for.